BY SOFO ARCHON

 A Keepers Promise, by Autumn Skye

-When I experience beauty, I tend to also experience grief.
-That’s because encounters with beauty usually remind me of all the beauty that has been lost.
+When I experience beauty, I usually experience grief.
+That’s because encounters with beauty tend to remind me of all the life that has been lost.

 When I hike through a forest, I’m reminded of the billions of trees that are being cut down each year.
 When I swim in the sea, I’m reminded of the 150 million metric tons of plastic that have been dumped into the ocean.
 When I come across a turtle during my morning walks in nature, I am reminded of the 200 species that go extinct every single day.